polodev/datawookie/content/blog/2017-11-27-osrm-working-with-large-maps.md

 osrm-extract north-america-latest.osm.pbf
 {{< /highlight >}}

-And, yes, it's also going to take some time.
+And, yes, it's also going to take some time (especially if the job is too big to fit into RAM and it starts swapping).
 So get busy doing something else.
 Waiting will be frustrating.

 ## Contract